Sabka/DT-MT/README.md

-# Diploma thesis - Semisupervised learning of deep neural networks
+# Diploma thesis - Auxiliary self-organization-based loss for semi-supervised learning

 This repo contains implementation of experiments for my diploma thesis.
-The title of my thesis is Semisupervised learning of deep neural networks.
+The title of my thesis is Auxiliary self-organization-based loss for semi-supervised learning.
-I created several experiments, each in separate folder in folder pytorch/experiments.
+I created several experiments, each in separate folder in folder pytorch/experiments with existed models and also with novel models MLP-SOM and MT-SOM that we proposed.

 Short description of experiments:
   1. bmt-animacy: Experiment test performance of semisupervised model Binary Mean Teacher on binary classification task.
 Experiment investigate model further, with standard image dataset CIFAR10.
 We focused on experimentation with different**very small** portions of labeled data, in which BMT model achieve much better performance than supervised baseline.
   2. cifar-vs-fv-som-visualizations: In this experiment we compared qualitative and quantitative metrices of Self-organizing map with two input types - vanilla CIFAR10 dataset and feature vectors of CIFAR10 from pretrained Mean Teacher.
-  3. som-loss-developement: In this experiment, we focused on developement of unsupervised SOM based loss function.
-We tested performance in supervised setup.
+  3. som-loss-developement: In this experiment, we focused on unsupervised SOM-based loss function.
+We used this loss function in our model MLP-SOM and tested its performance in supervised setup.
-  4. semisup: It this final experiment, we implemented and tested model MT-SOM witch is combination of Mean Teacher model and introduced SOM loss.
+  4. semisup: It this final experiment, we implemented and tested model MT-SOM witch is based on Mean Teacher model and use proposed SOM-based loss function.

 In some experiments, preparation of CIFAR10 dataset batches is needed.
 The code expects to find the data in specific directories inside the data-local directory.
 You can prepare the CIFAR10 in the experimnet forder with  command: